 Waves, darn things won’t stand still for us while we are painting.
-They vary in size and height, and color depending on where the sun it.
+They vary in size and height, and color depending on where the sun is.
 At times we can see right through them, and the foam kicks up in many patterns as they break.
 Still, there are a few tricks and main attributes to make them easier to paint.

-First, take photos to study of a wave as it goes through its cycle.
+First, take photos of a wave to study as it goes through its cycle.
 Video is even better as you can stop it or slow it down while viewing to really see what it is doing.

 Here is one such photo I took as an example.
 Some key elements are:

 Waves break in sections.
 The left side shows the wave about to break, and the rest shows it already breaking.
 Most waves will be dark underneath the wave, and underneath the break.
 A top edge, if the sun is shining, will be transparent as there is “thinner” water at the top edge.
 The splashed foam will have shadows on it as it is three dimensional.
 Note the darker and highlighted sections in the breaking wave sections.
 Use a lighter color of the water on the shadow portions, stroking the brush upward or downward to draw the foam.
 I like to do the highlights with a touch of yellow in the white to make these parts stand out.

 Note the wave in the background here.
 It is darker than the surrounding water and a nice loaded brush with a darker water color twisted and turned as you paint across the canvas will convey this nicely.
 The nice foam patches in front of this wave can be painted with a thin loose brush stroke, drawing twisty lines to convey that effect.